Pointwelve/Bitpal-iOS/fastlane/README.md

 ```
 fastlane ios carthage_bootstrap
 ```
-⚙️ Bootstrap and download Carthage dependencies from Rome Cache.
+⚙️ Bootstrap and download Carthage dependencies .
 This will download depedencies following the Cartfile.lock.**Note: This will not update the dependencies.**
 ### ios setup
 ```
 fastlane ios setup